A Day in the Life of a Financial Advisor: What the Job Really Looks Like

 Two Very Different Days

 A new advisor's day looks very different from a 10-year veteran's.
 In the early years, most of your time goes toward prospecting and building your client base.
-As your practice matures, client service and relationship management take over.
-Both are rewarding — just in different ways.

 A New Advisor's Typical Day (Year 1–3)